SyntaxReference/SyntaxReference.dev/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+It also disables the Docusaurus update notifier for the build command, so local permission issues in the update-check config store do not pollute build output.

 ## Deployment